LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ## views.py
 Now, we are doing the core of an application. views.py determines how you RESTful server response the request.

 There are different ways to write the code of this part.
-For low customize
+For low customize to highly customize, here, I just provide a way which I think should be easy and clear.